jaantollander/masters-thesis/content/21_puhti.md

 - *Projappl* is intended for storing project-specific application files such as compiled libraries.
 It resides at `/projappl/<project>` and has a default quota of 50 GB and 100 000 files per project.

-- *Scratch* is intended for short-term storage of data used in the cluster.
+- *Scratch* is intended for short-term data storage in the cluster.
 It resides at `/scratch/<project>` and has a default quota of 1 TB and 1 000 000 files per project.
-Files that require long-term storage should be moved to a long-term data storage outside Puhti.
+Users should move files that require long-term storage to long-term data storage outside Puhti.

 Jobs should use the *scratch* area for storing data.
-They should access *home* or *projappl* areas only to read or copy configuration files or application specific files in the beginning of the job.
+They should access the *home* or *projappl* areas only to read or copy configuration or application-specific files at the beginning of the job.

-There are two local storage areas, *local scratch* and *tmp*, that are intended for temporary file storage for I/O heavy operations.
+Two local storage areas, *local scratch* and *tmp*, are intended for temporary file storage for I/O heavy operations.
-User should copy data that they wish to keep after the job has completed to *scratch* since files in these temporary storage areas are cleaned regularly.
+Users who want to keep data from local storage after a job completion should copy it to scratch since the system regularly cleans the local storage areas.

-- *Local scratch* is indented for batch jobs to perform I/O heavy operations.
+- *Local scratch*, mounted on a local SSD, is indented for batch jobs to perform I/O heavy operations.
-It is mounted on local SSD.
-The quota depends on how much is requested for the job.
+Its quota depends on how much the user requests for the job.
 It resides at `/run/nvme/job_<jobid>/data` available via the `$LOCAL_SCRATCH` variable.

-- *Tmp* is intended for login and interactive jobs to perform I/O heavy operations such as post and preprocessing of data, compiling libraries, or compressing data.
+- *Tmp*, mounted on RAMDisk, is intended for login and interactive jobs to perform I/O heavy operations such as post and preprocessing data, compiling libraries, or compressing data.
-It is mounted on RAMDisk.
 It resides at `/local_scratch/<user>` available via the `$TMPDIR` variable.